mpalmer/brown/README.md

 ### RSpec

+To enable additional RSpec-specific test integration (resetting memos at the end of each test), then **instead** of `require 'brown/test'`, you should `require 'brown/rspec'` before your agent code is loaded.

 To test a directly declared stimulus, you don't need to do very much -- you can just instantiate the agent class and call the method you want: